HSL Lightroom panel

 One walk around the greenhouse and I landed on the spot in the back by the door.
 If you just walk down the path in the middle of the above photo, stand in front of the door and turn around, you'll see the hanging flower basket below...

-Edited with the Light & Airy Preset Suite
+Edited with the light and airy Brittley Preset Suite

 Step one: Open the develop module